 There are those who love Monopoly and those who hate it.
 Ask the Monopoly haters why they don’t want to play and they’ll likely say “it takes too long” or “it makes us argue”.

 But why does Monopoly take so long?
 And why is it the cause of so many rows?
-Well, it’s all down to the rules.
+Well, it’s because people don’t know how to play Monopoly right.
 Specifically, people misunderstanding the rules.

 In this article, I’ll show you 16 ways that you’ve probably been playing Monopoly wrong.
-Following these rules correctly will not only make your game much faster, it will also prevent most Monopoly fights from kicking off.
+Following these rules correctly will not only make your game much faster, it will also prevent most Monopoly fights from starting.

 Do you know the Monopoly rules?

 A survey by Monopoly manufacturer Hasbro showed that 68% of Americans have never read the Monopoly game rules.
 In addition, 49% admitted to making up their own rules.